The Bar Council has issued new guidance addressing the use of ChatGPT and other GenAI tools for barristers.

 Sam Townend KC, Chair of the Bar Council, emphasised the inevitability of AI tools’ growth in the legal sector and urged barristers to understand these systems for controlled and ethical use.

 The guidance, developed by the Bar Council’s IT Panel in consultation with the Regulatory Review Panel, aims to assist barristers in adhering to legal and ethical standards when incorporating LLMs into their practices.
-It concludes by noting that the guidance is subject to review, and practitioners should remain vigilant and adapt to changes in the legal and regulatory landscape.
-Importantly, the guidance is not considered legal advice and does not serve as ‘guidance’ for the purposes of the BSB Handbook 16.4.

 If you’re wondering about how we can help you focus more on outcomes, and worry less about hearing prep, book a tailored demo or give us a call.